-ACTIVITY/RISK ALLOCATION TERM NARRATIVE period (Chapter 5 Section 9.2 sets out further details on this point). and maintenance costs which would not have occurred and would not be incurred in the future).
-Where the successful bidder is at fault there will be no increase to the TRS once payments start.
-Where there is a delay for an unacceptable reason, the bidder is not held whole for their lost equity return and For non-default events the TRS (once it commences) will be adjusted to return the equity to the base case Internal Rate of Return ("IRR") over the term of the TRS. that they do not benefit from the delay.
-The concept of an acceptable reason and an unacceptable reason would be determined in accordance with the contract or licence, as appropriate.
-If the delay is due to a no-fault event, then the TRS shall be adjusted to allow for the return to equity but not for debt service payments or avoided costs.
-Bidders are expected to put in place liquidated damages with their contractors and insurance to cover debt service obligations during any delays in the bidder fault and no- fault scenarios.
-The above principles can either be applied by a contract/licence calculation or via liquidated damages There is no reward for early commissioning.
-Longstop date provisions will apply, as set out in section 1.15 below.
+1. Activity/Risk allocation Term Narrative period and Section 5.3.2 of the ECP sets out further details on this point.
+Where there is a delay for an unacceptable reason the obligations during any delays in the bidder default and no- default scenarios. successful bidder is not held whole for their lost equity return and that they do not benefit from the delay.
+Where there is a delay for an acceptable reason the successful bidder is held whole for their lost equity return but that they do not benefit from the delay.
+The above principles can either be applied by a contract or transmission licence calculation or via liquidated damages.
+There is no reward for early commissioning.
+Longstop date provisions will apply, as set out in Section 1.15 below.
 1.8 Liability for property damage The regimes set out in the CUSC and STC shall be applied in these arrangements.
 In summary, this would involve the successful bidder being liable for damage to the physical property of the counterparty, or any third party, subject to a specified cap.
 The successful bidder would not be liable for loss of revenue or profit suffered by any other person, or any consequential losses.
 This aligns the position of network and non-network solution providers.
 For full details of the liability regimes, the CUSC and the STC are available on the ESO website.
-1.9 Liability for regulatory breaches The successful bidder will indemnify the ESO against regulatory fines that the ESO incurs as a result of failures by the successful bidder that cause the ESO to incur a fine from a regulatory authority.
+1.9 Liability for regulatory breaches Subject to further discussion with Ofgem in relation to alternative mitigation for this risk, the successful bidder may need to indemnify the ESO against regulatory fines that the ESO incurs as a result of failures by the successful bidder that cause the ESO to incur a fine from a regulatory authority.
 This will cover enforcement action by any competent authority, including Ofgem and the Information Commissioner's Office.
 The ESO should not be exposed to regulatory fines caused by the defaults of the successful bidder.
+1.10 Bidder default: Preliminary works and Construction security The successful bidder will have to provide acceptable security to the relevant counterparty to guard against the risk of the successful bidder defaulting during the preliminary works phase.
+A robust security package gives important comfort to the relevant counterparty that the successful bidder and supply chain are sufficiently motivated to each deliver the project's stated aims.
+This, in turn, gives comfort to the